downingbots/ALSET/README.md

 The steps for training the robot for the option --app=="TT":
  - For the safety of the robot, have a tabletop-like surface elevated inches from the ground.
- - Put a box at the end of the table or justoff the table, typically in the middle of the long-end of the table.
+ - Put a box at the end of the table or just off the table, typically in the middle of the long-end of the table.
  - Put a cube on the table.
  - Put the robot on the table.
 Initially the cube and robot placement/orientation